 And while we’re on trees, keep watering them ahead of the ground freezing.
 They’re facing a long hard winter and anything you can do now to help them will be rewarded later with healthy growth.

-What digging are you doing in the garden late in the season?
+What digging are you doing in the vegetable plot late in the season?
 And lets us know when the ground has frozen in your area.
-We suspect that you’re like us: we can’t just let gardening season go.
+We suspect that you’re like us: we can’t just let the garden go.
 Need some more ideas once the digging is done?
 Thank you, Iowa State University.